Manzovince/42-ft_printf/README.md

 - [x] %* / %[number] : wildcard
 - [x] %.4 : precision

-## man
+## man printf

 ### diouxX
 The int (or appropriate variant) argument is converted to signed decimal (d and i), unsigned octal (o), unsigned decimal (u), or unsigned hexadecimal (x and X) notation.
-The letters ``abcdef'' are used for x conversions; the let- ters ``ABCDEF'' are used for X conversions.
+The letters `abcdef` are used for x conversions; the let- ters `ABCDEF` are used for X conversions.
 The precision, if any, gives the minimum number of digits that must appear; if the converted value requires fewer digits, it is padded on the left with zeros.